vktr274/cnn-affect-recognition/README.md

 - `--global-multiplier GLOBAL_MULTIPLIER` - Global multiplier for the number of images in each class (default: `1.0`).
 This option can be used to increase the number of images in each class but is ignored if `--balance` is not used.
 - `--pipeline-yaml` - Path to a custom Albumentations Compose pipeline serialized to YAML (default: `None` - use pipeline included in this script)

-If you would like to use the `--pipeline-yaml` option, the following is a brief description of how to create a custom pipeline and serialize it to YAML:
+If you would like to use the `--pipeline-yaml` option, the following is a brief description of a custom pipeline and its serialization:

-The pipeline should be serialized to YAML and has to be an instance of [`albumentations.core.composition.Compose`](https://albumentations.ai/docs/api_reference/core/composition/#albumentations.core.composition.Compose).
-The pipeline can be serialized using [`albumentations.core.serialization.save`](https://albumentations.ai/docs/api_reference/core/serialization/#albumentations.core.serialization.save).
+The pipeline has to be an instance of [`albumentations.core.composition.Compose`](https://albumentations.ai/docs/api_reference/core/composition/#albumentations.core.composition.Compose) and it must be serialized to a YAML file using [`albumentations.core.serialization.save`](https://albumentations.ai/docs/api_reference/core/serialization/#albumentations.core.serialization.save).
+The script will then internally be able to deserialize the pipeline using [`albumentations.core.serialization.load`](https://albumentations.ai/docs/api_reference/core/serialization/#albumentations.core.serialization.load).

 Example of serializing a custom pipeline is included in the `src` folder and is named `custom_pipeline_example.py`.
 Example of a serialized pipeline is included in the root folder and is named `custom_pipeline_example.yaml`.